U.S. Naval Base Subic Bay: Spanish period

 Seawalls, causeways and a short railway were built across the swampy tidal flats.
 To finish these projects, thousands of tons of earth and rock from Kalalake in Olongapo had to be brought in as fill.
 The magnitude of this quarrying was so huge that a hill eventually disappeared and became a lagoon in the area now known as Bicentennial Park.

-The main entrance to the Arsenal was the West Gate, which still stands.
-This gate was equipped with gunports and also served as a jail.
-This gate was connected to the South Gate, which was near the water front, by a high wall of locally quarried stone.
+The main entrance to the Arsenal was the extant West Gate.
+This gate was equipped with gunports and served as a jail.
+This gate was connected to the South Gate, which was near the waterfront, by a high wall of locally quarried stone.

 Inside the Arsenal, the Spanish constructed a foundry, as well as other shops, which were necessary for the construction and repair of ships.
 The buildings were laid out in two rows on Rivera Point, a sandy patch of land jutting into the bay, and named after the incumbent Captain-General of the Philippines, Fernando Primo de Rivera.
-The Arsenal's showpiece was the station commandant's headquarters, which was a one-storey building of molave and narra woods, and stood near today's Alava Pier and had colored glass windows.
+The Arsenal's showpiece was the station commandant's headquarters, which was a one-storey building of molave and narra wood, and stood near today's Alava Pier and had colored glass windows.

 The Spanish navy yard was constructed in the area that was last occupied by the U.S. Naval Ship Repair Facility.
+During the Philippine Revolution against Spain, the Cuban-Filiipino admiral of the Philippine Navy, Vicente Catalan, seized Subic Naval base from the Spanish and delivered it to the First Philippine Republic.